SysAdminDoc/SysAdminDoc/README.md

 - I build practical tools at the intersection of **system administration**, **desktop development**, and **workflow automation**
 - I pay attention to recurring pain points, user complaints, and repetitive tasks, then turn them into solutions that make tech **simpler, faster, and more enjoyable**
-- I have **20 years in tech**, starting in help desk and moving through systems administration, network engineering, broadcast engineering (TV), and consulting
+- **20 years in tech**, starting in help desk and moving through systems administration, network engineering, broadcast engineering (TV), and consulting
 - I’ve learned how non-technical users actually experience technology, how complex systems fail in the real world, and what it takes to earn end-user trust
 - That experience shapes how I build: keep it clear, keep it simple, solve the real problem, and make the user’s job easier
 - My rule: **start with what the user wants, then build the tech to match it**